What will you experience when you stop smoking? Will the nicotine withdrawal symptoms make you struggle?

 How Long Do Nicotine Withdrawal Symptoms Last?

 The withdrawal symptoms from nicotine do not always last long.
 Symptoms are strongest in the first week after you quit smoking and you can expect them to start about 4 to 24 hours after your last cigarette.

 Most smokers find the first three days to be the most difficult.
-The third or fourth day without smoking is usually the hardest.
+The third, fourth or fifth day without smoking is usually the hardest.
 For many people, that’s when symptoms peak.

 After that, you can expect any signs of nicotine withdrawal to ease up over a period of 3 to 4 weeks.
 Physical symptoms–headaches, tremors, difficulty sleeping–have usually stopped by this time.

 If you still have any nicotine withdrawal symptoms after that, they’re likely to be related to the psychological dependence –irritability, anxiety, mood swings, etc.

 These mental and psychological symptoms will last longer if you feel deprived.
 They’ll pass more quickly if you have a positive mindset.
 Try to focus on the benefits of quitting smoking, not the illusion of pleasure you used to get from it.

 There are 2 types of cravings: mental and physical.